CivicDataLab/Anuvad/docs/user/translating.rst

 Translation links
 -----------------

-Having navigated to a component, a set of links lead to actual translation.
+Having navigated to a resource, a set of links lead to actual translation.
 The translation is further divided into individual checks, like :guilabel:`Untranslated` or :guilabel:`Needing review`.
 If the whole project is translated, without error, :guilabel:`All translations` is still available.